Abdeljalilnahli/snap2stamps-sharkbig/readme.md

-# modified splitting code for snap2stamps
+# snap2stamps modified for automatical-splitting

 *this is the **test** version to modified snap2stamps code to auto choose burst and swath.*
 IWs.py print out for each slave which burst to use.